How Your Card Balance Affects Your Credit Score

 If you want to improve and maintain a good credit score, it’s more reasonable to keep your balance at or below 30% of your credit limit.
 That means your credit card balance should always be below $300 on a credit card with a $1,000 limit.
 Once your balance starts to exceed the 30% threshold, you’ll notice your credit score decreasing.
 If you habitually max out your credit cards, your credit score could drop significantly.

 Are There High Balance Loopholes?

 Can you get away with charging more than 30% of your credit limit if you pay the balance down when your statement comes?
-Maybe, maybe not.
+It depends.
 If your credit card reports the balance before you have a chance to pay it down, that’s the balance that will be considered when your credit score is calculated.
 That higher balance will remain on your credit report until the credit card company reports a new, lower balance.

-Though it isn't included in your credit score, your credit report still lists a “high balance” which is the highest balance ever charged on your card.
+Though it isn't included in your credit score, your credit report still lists a “high balance,” which is the highest balance ever charged on your card.
 Any creditor or lender who views your credit report will know you once had a high balance on your credit card.
 Though they can tell whether you paid the bill on time or not, they can’t tell how quickly you repaid the balance.
-So, when it comes to a manual review of your credit report, the fact that you paid the balance when the bill came might not matter.

 However, creditors will review your payment history and whether there are any late payments, which can hurt your credit score.
 While paying down the balance is important, paying at least the minimum payment each month to avoid late fees can help you maintain a solid credit score.